Security Engineering (Undergraduate)

 Cyber-security is an indispensable requisite of any IT-dependent enterprise and critical knowledge and skills in security is in increasing demand.
 This module emphasizes on cyber security engineering, and will cover a broad range of cyber security fundamentals, including major concepts, security requirements, practices, technologies and policies.
 Weekly labs will deliver a range of skills in enforcing security requirements, performing system evaluation and mitigating common vulnerabilities.

 Research Interests:Mohammad is currently a PhD student in Computer Science at Queen Mary University of London and a member of DataboxProject, an EPSRC project on privacy-aware personal data platform.
-His research focuses on privacy-preserving data mining and publishing, particularly for time-series data generated by Internet of Things (IoT) devices.
+His research focuses on machine learning for privacy-preserving data mining and publishing, particularly for time-series data generated by Internet of Things (IoT) devices.
 [His Official Webpage]

 MALEKZADEH M, Fazli M, Jalaly Khalilabadi P et al. (2011).
 Social balance and signed network formation games.
 5th SNA-KDD Workshop ’11 (SNA-KDD’11)